search-rug/search-rug.github.io/_sprojects/avgeriou-soliman-2.md

 ---
-title: "Design and Implementation of a Technical Debt Monitoring System for PHP"
-category: "Software & Architecture Analytics Projects"
 archived: false
-short: "The Technical Debt Monitoring System would continuously monitor and track the technical debt incurred during software development by utilizing static code analysis tools such as SonarQube, specifically within the context of merge requests."
+available: true
+category: Software & Architecture Analytics Projects
+is_group: false
 keywords:
 - software engineering
 - empirical studies
 - technical debt
-is_group: false
-available: true
+posted: 2023-01-01
+short: The Technical Debt Monitoring System would continuously monitor and track the technical debt incurred during software development by utilizing static code analysis tools such as SonarQube, specifically within the context of merge requests.
+supervisors:
+- paris@cs.rug.nl
+- m.a.m.soliman@rug.nl
+- yikun.li@rug.nl
+title: Design and Implementation of a Technical Debt Monitoring System for PHP
 types:
 - BSc
 - MSc
-posted: 2023-01-01
-supervisors:
-  - Prof. dr. ir.
-Paris Avgeriou
-  - Dr. Mohamed A.M.
-Soliman
-  - Yikun Li
 ---

 Technical debt refers to taking shortcuts, either deliberately or inadvertently, to achieve short-term goals, which might negatively influence the maintenance and evolution of software in the long term.
 If technical debt is incurred excessively and left unresolved, it can lead to increased maintenance costs and challenges.